What is stress?

 - Try to rest where you can, and avoid booking in too many activities.
 It’s OK to lie on the couch, take a break and slow things down.

-- Do some activities that distract or engage you, like reading, watching your favourite TV show, baking, painting or something else you enjoy.
+- Do things that distract or engage you, like reading, watching your favourite TV show, baking or painting.

 - Try to take pressure off yourself to be perfect.
 Accept that you’re doing the best you can.
 Try not to worry if things aren’t quite the way you want them to be – for example, if your house is messy.